Knorsker/Knorsker.github.io/index.markdown

        height="400">
 _Figure 2: Monthly bar plot illustrating total number of bikes for each month._

-XXX Kan vi lave disse blots til 2 forskellige plots af 2x2 og 2x3 eller noget i den stil, synes de er for små til at kunne forklare/aflæse.?
-XXX

-To gain better insight into the biking habits of people in Copenhagen throughout the year, a bar plot is created for each year with available data, see *figure 2*.
+To gain better insight into the biking habits of people in Copenhagen throughout the year, a bar plot is created for each year, see *figure 2*.
 The plot shows the number of bikes counted in Copenhagen for each month, where it is possible to selcet the desired year in the box beside the plot.

-Examining the *figure 2*, it is evident that some of the data is insufficient.
+An analysis of *figure 2* reveals a notable inadequacy in some of the data.
 For instance, in 2005, there are no recorded bike counts in December.
 Additionally, an odd number of bike counts from Febuary to May in year 2012, which are notably lower compared to neighboring months and years.
 Similarly, 2006 exhibits a lower density of bikes in the first five months.
 For 2010, we see a low number of bikes in the early months.

 Several factors may contribute to these variations over the years.
 For instance in 2012, a [local article](https://www.dr.dk/nyheder/vejret/februar-er-historisk-den-koldeste-maaned) highlights February as historically cold since 1947, which could potentially influenced biking patterns among Danes.
 The consistently low bike counts in 2006 appear odd, and upon closer examination of the 2012 data, it becomes apparent that two-thirds of the streets measured from only have data available from June onwards.